Influencer marketing is a new term, but the idea of using a celebrity to front your brand is as old as the hills.

 To change that, you could spend considerable time, effort and money on building an organic brand.

 Some companies do this, and it can lead to impressive results.
 But rather than building an impressive brand, it’s much easier to borrow those of more mature companies.
-One of the best ways to use influencers in your marketing is to produce thought leadership content and use this to fill the top of your funnel.
+One of the best ways to use influencers (including micro-influencers) in your marketing is to produce thought leadership content and use this to fill the top of your funnel.

 This means identifying influencers in your sector and convincing them to contribute to your broad-appeal gated content.